Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 MAPS OF CUBA: A variety of maps may be found here Maps of Cuba.

 MONEY: Upon arrival to Cuba, all expenses with the exception of personal alcohol, souvenirs and small tips for local musicians are included.
 The costs of any activities not described in the itinerary such as visiting additional museums, scuba diving or catching a personal taxi are your responsibility.
-An airport departure tax and the $2.50 per day accident insurance should be been factored into your ticket.
+An airport departure tax and the $2.50 per day accident insurance should have been factored into your ticket.
 US Credit cards or debit cards do not work in Cuba so you will need to bring cash.
-Upon arrival to Cuba, we can change money near the airport.
+Upon arrival to Cuba, we can change money as needed.

 Us currency is accepted throughout Cuba.
-Please plan on bringing $300 in extra cash that you will keep in US currency.
-Beyond the $300, you will just need cash for your bar bills, souvenirs and the suggested $100 tip.
+Please plan on bringing $400 in extra cash that you will keep in US currency as an emergency fund.
+Remember, there are no ATMS in Cuba.
+Beyond the $400, you will just need cash for your bar bills, souvenirs and the suggested $100 tip.
 Smaller denominations such as 5’s, 10’s and 20’s are recommended as you will receive the Cuban peso in change.
 When planning your budget, rum drinks may cost $5-7 US dollars and beers may cost $4-6 US dollars.
+The amount you bring to Cuba beyond the $400 really depends upon if you drink alcoholic beverages and/or would like to bring back souvenirs.
+While under sail, we will provide a daily rum concoction at happy hour and we will be able to stop and purchase alcoholic beverages before we set sail.
 While the US dollar is accepted throughout Cuba, we will make a stop to exchange some US currency into the Cuban peso.
-At the end of your trip, you may cash in your Cuban currency for US Dollars at the airport.
 Roman will review currency updates with our group upon arrival.
 While Credit cards are not accepted in Cuba, it is recommended to travel with a credit card en route to Cuba.

 TIPPING: The cost of your trip to Cuba includes a generous tip to our Cuban Guides, tips for our Cuban hosts and drivers, as well as donations to museums and speakers.
 In Cuba, we plan to collect an additional $100 per person for our Cuban guides.
 We do suggest that if you enjoy some local musicians, that you will consider a few dollars as tip to show your appreciation.
 If you have left over Cuban Currency, you may use it as a tip to your BWV assistant guide at the end of the trip.